openmsi/openmsipython/README.md

 Both the Open MSI Directory Stream Service and the other programs listed below depend on configuration files.
 This section gives a few more details about how these files can be formatted, the recognized sections they can contain, and options you can change using them.

 In general, a configuration file is a text file with one or more distinct and named sections.
 Comments can be added by using lines starting with "`#`", and other whitespace in general is ignored.
 Each section begins with a heading line like "`[section_name]`," and beneath that heading different parameters are supplied using lines like "`[key] = [value]`".
+If any parameter `value`s begin with the "`$`" character, the configuration file parser will attempt to expand those values as environment variables (this is useful to, for example, store usernames or passwords as environment variables instead of plain text in the repository).

 The different sections recognized by the `openmsipython` code are:
 1. `[openmsi_directory_stream_service]` for configuring the Open MSI Directory Stream Service as described above